Novel Advice

 An agony aunt for the fictional

-Novel Advice is a collection of advice columns featuring characters from the Western canon.
+Novel Advice is a literary humor book featuring characters from the Western canon, seeking advice about the stories they're trapped in.
 Ophelia writes in about her dating woes.
 Dr. Jekyll is desperate for work-life balance tips.
 Mrs. Bennet needs financial advice.
 Ishmael wonders about rushing into a relationship too quickly.
 Their letters are answered by Aunt Antigone, who dishes out practical wisdom with a fair dose of snark.

 Open spread of the Novel Advice table of contents, listing chapter titles and character names from classic literature — including Anne Shirley, Holden Caulfield, Lady Macbeth, Gregor Samsa, Captain Ahab, and Ebenezer Scrooge — organized into thematic chapters such as 'Receiving an Education,' 'Body, Mind and Spirit,' 'Bonds of Matrimony,' 'The Way We Work,' and 'Money Matters.'